-Come Home is a design competition and wealth building initiative that will support “missing middle density” infill housing in Auburn Gresham, Bronzeville, East Garfield Park, Englewood, Humboldt Park and Woodlawn.
-Our juried Request for Qualifications invites architects to reimagine Chicago’s single family home, two- and three-flat, rowhouse and six-flat typologies to better meet 21st century lifestyles.
+Come Home is a design competition and wealth-building initiative that will support “missing middle density” infill housing in Auburn Gresham, Bronzeville, East Garfield Park, Englewood, Humboldt Park and Woodlawn neighborhoods of Chicago.

 Our proposal continues the City’s work of re-activating commercial corridors by enhancing the space between home and street: a Middle Ground.
 Residents will come home to generous outdoor spaces, a luminous building stair, and winter gardens that reinterpret Chicago’s bay windows.
 As such, Middle Ground connects indoor and outdoor living, and neighbor to neighbor.
-While the traditional 6-flat locates the entry stair in the center, resulting in narrower/deeper units, our proposal maximizes front and rear facing rooms, emphasizing daylight and neighborhood safety.
+While the traditional six-flat locates the entry stair in the center, resulting in narrow and deep units, our proposal maximizes front- and rear- facing rooms, allowing more daylight to enter each apartment and emphasizing connections to neighbors and the street.

 A socially resilient mix of two duplex townhouses and four flats accommodates how we live today.
 Anticipating a variety of household types, the bedrooms are treated equally, with a third room (townhouses) and winter gardens offering the flexibility and acoustic privacy to work from home.
 A separate front door to the lower townhouse further expands the range of lifestyles accommodated, while living rooms are oriented to the rear, activating this shared space with the second means of egress.